-Some estimates suggest that approximately half of older adults living on their own experience chronic pain.
-Chronic pain is defined as pain that lasts more than three to six months or longer than the expected healing time.
-The good news is that there are treatments available.
+Some estimates indicate that about half of older adults living independently experience chronic pain.
+Chronic pain is defined as pain that persists for more than three to six months or beyond the expected healing time.
+The good news is that effective treatments are available.

 “People often look for the magic pill,” says Lauren A. Kelly, MD, a geriatrician at The Mount Sinai Hospital.
 “But pain is complex.
 Taking a multifaceted approach to healing can help us achieve the most successful and enduring results.”